thib1984/ytdlmusic/README.md

 # 💫 How use **ytdlmusic** in batch mode

-You can use a command to loop in a csv file, and download all MP3 files from it.
+You can use a command to loop through a CSV file and download all MP3 files from it.

 `ytdlmusic --batch path_file had_header sep columns_to_concatenate`

 ![demo_2](https://user-images.githubusercontent.com/45128847/137581058-e0cca29b-9ad1-472e-bbb0-4fce94b984a0.gif)

-with csv file (for the demo's example)
+The CSV file (used in the demo's example) looks like this:

 ```
 song_column;artist_column;unused column